markNZed/processism-react-three/storyboard.md

 ## 51.3.
 Narration
 Consider a system that evolves or learns.
 As it progresses, it doesn’t simply accumulate more parts or experiences — it undergoes a transformation through distinct stages of development.
 Each stage introduces new levels of complexity, abstraction, and perspectives.

-In the early stages, the system might focus on mastering basic skills, acquiring experiences, and forming foundational concepts.
+In the early stages, a person might focus on mastering basic skills, acquiring experiences, and forming foundational concepts.
 This phase of accumulation builds the groundwork for future growth.
 As these elements accumulate, they reach a point where they can be restructured into new patterns, leading to the emergence of a higher level of abstraction.

 At this new level, the system can now categorize, coordinate, and integrate the previously acquired skills, experiences, and concepts in novel ways.
-The system is no longer just a collection of parts — it has become something more, with new capabilities and perspectives that were not possible in the earlier stages.
+The system has become something more, with new capabilities and perspectives that were not possible in the earlier stages.

 While the specific content of each stage is not pre-determined, and development is not entirely predictable, we can observe a meta-pattern of staged development.
 This understanding can guide us in our own growth and in fostering the development of others.

 Recognizing stages of development helps us appreciate that complexity and higher-order thinking do not emerge all at once.
-They are the result of a process, where each stage builds on the previous one, leading to increasingly sophisticated levels of understanding and capability.
+They are the result of a process, where each stage builds upon the previous stages, leading to increasingly sophisticated levels of understanding and capability.

-This concept of staged development not only applies to individual learning and growth but also to the evolution of systems in nature, society, and technology.
+This concept of staged development not only applies to individual learning and growth but also to the evolution of systems in nature and society.
 By understanding this process, we can better navigate the complexities of our own development and contribute to the growth of the systems we are part of.

 # 52. Scene: Paradigm
 ## 52.1.
 Objective